 Q: Can I use my camping water filter while travelling too?

 A: Yes of course, especially if you’re travelling to certain countries where sanitation or water treatment is so-so.
-It's always good to have a backup, especially during long periods of travel or overnight hiking trips.
+It's always good to have a backup, especially during long periods of travel or on multi-day hiking trips.

 Hammock camping set up in the forest nearby a lake

 Whether you’re camping with the family or going on an epic seven-day hike with your bestie, drinking safe water should be your number one priority.
 Therefore, buying a decent water filter or purifier is a worthy investment.
-Do you really want to be sick and spoil your camping trip?
+Because, seriously—do you really want to be sick and spoil your camping trip?
+We didn’t think so.
+Happy trails!